fenago/data-science/lab_guides/Lab_12.md

 The following steps will help you complete the exercise:

-1. Open up a new Colab notebook.
+1. Open up a new Jupyter notebook.

 2. Now, begin with the `import` of the `pandas`
     package: